Igor Gouzenko: Ramifications of the defection

 In February 1946, news spread that a network of Canadian spies under control of the Soviet Union had been passing classified information to the Soviet government.
 Much of the information taken then is public knowledge now, and the Canadian government was less concerned with the information stolen, but more of the potential of real secrets coming into the hands of future enemies.

 Canada played an important part in the early research with nuclear bomb technology, being part of the wartime Manhattan Project along with the US and UK.
 That kind of vital information could be dangerous to Canadian interests in the hands of other nations.

-Gouzenko's defection "ushered in the modern era of Canadian security intelligence".
-The evidence provided by Gouzenko led to the arrest of 39 suspects, including Agatha Chapman, whose apartment at 282 Somerset Street West was a favourite evening rendezvous; a total of 18 were eventually convicted of a variety of offences.
+According to Canadian Security Intelligence Service director Reid Morden, Gouzenko's defection "ushered in the modern era of Canadian security intelligence".

+The evidence provided by Gouzenko led to the arrest of a number of suspects, including Agatha Chapman, whose apartment at 282 Somerset Street West was a favourite evening rendezvous.
 Among those convicted were Fred Rose, who was the only Communist Member of Parliament in the Canadian House of Commons; Sam Carr, the Communist Party's national organizer; and scientist Raymond Boyer.

 Chapman was later acquitted; the judge in her case announced that "No case has been made out and, as far as this trial is concerned, the accused is dismissed."

 A Royal Commission of Inquiry to investigate espionage, headed by Justices Robert Taschereau and Roy Kellock, was conducted into the Gouzenko Affair and his evidence of a Soviet spy ring in Canada.
 It also alerted other countries around the world, such as the United States and the United Kingdom, that Soviet agents had almost certainly infiltrated their nations as well.

 Gouzenko provided many vital leads which assisted greatly with ongoing espionage investigations in Britain and North America.
 The documents he handed over exposed numerous Canadians who were spying for the Soviet Union.
-A clerk at the External Affairs, a Canadian Army captain, and a radar engineer working at the National Research Council were arrested for espionage.
+A clerk at External Affairs, a Canadian Army captain, and a radar engineer working at the National Research Council were arrested for espionage.
 A spy ring of up to 20 people passing information to the Soviets led by Fred Rose was also exposed.
-In the United Kingdom, British nuclear scientist Alan Nunn May was arrested in March, 1946 after being implicated in Gouzenko's documents.
+In the United Kingdom, British nuclear scientist Alan Nunn May was arrested in March 1946 after being implicated in Gouzenko's documents.
 In the United States the FBI tracked down a Soviet spy, Ignacy Witczak, at the University of Southern California (USC) in Los Angeles.

 Gouzenko's mother died in the NKVD prison at Lubyanka under investigation.
-Guzenko always assumed that his sister Irina, who worked as an architect, also died as a result of his defection.
+Gouzenko always assumed that his sister Irina, who worked as an architect, also died as a result of his defection.
 However, according to 1956 records, she married and lived in Chelyabinsk.
 His brother, Vsevolod, who Igor believed had been lost in the war, was also in this city.
 Svetlana Gouzenko's father, mother, and sister each received five years in prison.
 The sister's daughter, Tatiana, was sent to an orphanage.